Professional boxing: Length of bouts

 Professional bouts are limited to a maximum of twelve rounds, where each round last 3 minutes for men, 2 minutes for women.
-Most are fought over four to ten rounds depending upon the experience of the boxers.
+Most are fought over four to ten rounds depending upon the experience of the boxers and the significance of the bout.
 Through the early twentieth century, it was common for fights to have unlimited rounds, ending only when one fighter quit or the fight was stopped by police.
 In the 1910s and 1920s, a fifteen-round limit gradually became the norm, benefiting high-energy fighters like Jack Dempsey.

-For decades, boxing matches went on for 15 rounds, but that was all changed on November 13, 1982 following the death of Korean boxer Duk Koo Kim in a fight against Ray Mancini.
+For decades, boxing matches went on for 15 rounds, but that was all changed on November 13, 1982, following the death of Korean boxer Kim Duk-koo in a fight against Ray Mancini.
 Studies following the fight have concluded that his brain had become more susceptible to damage after the 12th round.
 Exactly three months after the fatal fight, the WBC reduced the number of their championship fights to 12 three-minute rounds with 1 minute in between, making the total bout 47 minutes long.

 Scoring

 If the bout "goes the distance", meaning that the scheduled time has fully elapsed, the outcome is determined by decision.
 In the early days of boxing, the referee decided the outcome by raising the winner's arm at the end of the bout, a practice that is still used for some professional bouts in the United Kingdom.
 In the early twentieth century, it became the practice for the referee or judge to score bouts by the number of rounds won by each boxer.
 To improve the reliability of scoring, two ringside judges were added besides the referee, and the winner was decided by majority decision.
 Since the late twentieth century, it has become common practice for the judges to be three ringside observers who award a score to each boxer for each round, with the referee having the authority to deduct points for certain violations.

 At the conclusion of the bout, each of the three judges tallies the points awarded to each boxer.
 A winner is declared if at least two judges score the bout in favour of the same boxer.
-The result is either a (win by) “unanimous decision”, by “majority decision” (if the third judge scores a draw), or by “split decision” (if the third judge scores the bout in favour of the other boxer).
-Otherwise, the result is a draw: a “unanimous draw” (if all three judges scored the bout a draw), a “majority draw” (if two judges scored the bout a draw, regardless of the result reached by the third judge), or a “split draw” (if each boxer was the winner on one scorecard, and the third judge scored a draw).
+The result is either a (win by) "unanimous decision", by "majority decision" (if the third judge scores a draw), or by "split decision" (if the third judge scores the bout in favour of the other boxer).
+Otherwise, the result is a draw: a "unanimous draw" (if all three judges scored the bout a draw), a "majority draw" (if two judges scored the bout a draw, regardless of the result reached by the third judge), or a "split draw" (if each boxer was the winner on one scorecard, and the third judge scored a draw).